The cheapest way to amass a large number of British Airways Avios points quickly is with an American Express card.

 When I was there, I applied this strategy ruthlessly.
 Even when I needed to book a flight just a few days in advance, there was always a seat available for me, and I saved at least $200-300 on each flight that I otherwise would've had to shell out.
 In fact, I never booked a flight more than two weeks in advance, and I made it on all of the 10+ flights that I wanted, saving over $2,000 in the process.
 The Avios flights became so cheap that I stopped looking at ground transportation altogether.
 Now that's the sign of a strong program.

 Planning a South America trip of your own?
-Get your Gold Rewards Card and start collecting Avios today.
+Get your Platinum Card and start collecting Avios today.

 Region 2: Intercontinental Flights to/from South America